 Medicate Migraines While Breastfeeding?

-Another herb, butterbur, which recently has proved to be as effective and safe as some prescription drugs for migraine prevention isn’t recommended for women who are pregnant or breastfeeding because the appropriate safety studies haven’t been done.
+Another herb, butterbur, which is considered as effective and safe as some prescription drugs for migraine prevention isn’t recommended during pregnancy or breastfeeding because not enough evidence of safety for babies is available.
 In addition to supplements, you might also consider biofeedback as a non-drug approach to reducing the frequency and intensity of your migraines.